Tips & Resources

 Source: timify

-is paramount in the current digital economy.
+Consumer data protection is paramount in the current digital economy.
+Failing to protect personal data can result in severe consequences, including data breaches, data loss, and the exposure of sensitive personal data, which may lead to legal penalties and reputational damage.
 Businesses must know the importance of transparent data practices and informed consent.
-Additionally, they should strictly adhere to international regulations and standards by following these tips:
+Additionally, they should strictly adhere to international regulations and standards to mitigate data security risks businesses face if they do not comply by following these tips:

 1. Regulatory Compliance

-They should ensure their service providers comply with international standards, including GDPR, PCI DSS, CCPA, SOC-2, CDPA, HIPAA/HITECH, and NIST SP 800-171.
+They should ensure their service providers comply with international standards, including GDPR compliance, PCI DSS, CCPA, SOC-2, CDPA, HIPAA/HITECH, and NIST SP 800-171, while emphasizing the importance of ensuring compliance with these standards.
 These providers collect massive amounts of consumer data; hence, there is a need to observe top-notch security strategies.
 Bleaching these regulations can lead to reputational damage and substantial fines.
 These standards make businesses handle consumer data responsibly, including its usage, storage, capture, and sharing.

 2. Non-Digital Data Safety